Measurement Errors in R: Related work

 Finally, the \CRANpkg{distr} package \citep{CRAN:distr, Ruckdeschel:2006:distr} takes this idea one step further by providing an S4-based object-oriented implementation of probability distributions, with which one can operate arithmetically or apply mathematical functions.
 It implements all kinds of probability distributions and has more methods for computing the distribution of derived quantities.
 Also, \CRANpkg{distr} is the base of a whole family of packages, such as \CRANpkg{distrEllipse}, \CRANpkg{distrEx}, \CRANpkg{distrMod}, \CRANpkg{distrRmetrics}, \CRANpkg{distrSim} and \CRANpkg{distrTeach}.

 All these packages provide excellent tools for uncertainty analysis and propagation.
-However, none of them addresses the issue of an integrated workflow as \CRANpkg{units} does for unit metadata.
-Moreover, measurements with uncertainty must be properly reported, with an appropriate number of significant digits.
+However, none of them addresses the issue of an integrated workflow, as \CRANpkg{units} does for unit metadata by assigning units directly to R vectors, matrices and arrays.
+As a result, units can be added to any existing R computation in a very straightforward way.
+On the other hand, existing tools for uncertainty propagation require building specific expressions or data structures, and then some more work to extract the results out and to report them properly, with an appropriate number of significant digits.